HereNotThere/ReactChallenge/README.md

 ## Bonus (Pick 2 minimum)

 - Dark / Bright mode switch
-- Ability to change date by drag and drop
+- Ability move tasks on the calendar by drag and drop
 - Ability to pick the color from a palette of 6 colors (bespoke UI)
 - Expand the calendar to support more than the current month or year using the same scrolling mechanism as MacOS Calendar.